 The Naggy extension for Atmel Studio is not compatible with CodeVisionAVR.

-After Atmel Studio has been installed, you may unzip the downloaded file in a temporary directory and launch the CodeVisionAVR installer.
+After Microchip Studio 7 has been installed, you may unzip the downloaded file in a temporary directory and launch the CodeVisionAVR installer.

 Note: When installing CodeVisionAVR under Windows Vista, the User Account Control must be disabled, as outlined in the instructions.

-CodeVisionAVR can be also used with its own IDE and the AVR Studio 4.19 debugger, without having to install Atmel Studio.
+CodeVisionAVR can be also used with its own IDE without having to install Microchip Studio.

 This may be useful if the user wants to preserve disk space or has a slower computer.

-Some users may wish to install both Atmel Studio 7 and AVR Studio 4.19 on the same computer.
+Some users may wish to install both Microchip Studio 7 and the old AVR Studio 4.19 on the same computer.